lencap/kube/README.md

   * `vm ssh k3`

 5. Initialize the cluster from master k2 host:
-  * `sudo kubeadm config images pull`
   * `sudo kubeadm init --service-cidr 10.96.0.0/12 --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address 10.11.12.2`
+  * If you're seeing issues downloading the needed images you can manually do: `sudo kubeadm config images pull`

-6. If above runs correctly, it will tell you something like this:
+6. If `kubeadm init` command ran correctly, it will say something like:
 ```
 Your Kubernetes master has initialized successfully!